sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 <img src="./../../../../zh/maix/m1s/other/assets/start/udisk_burn.gif" alt="udisk_burn" style="transform:rotate(0deg);">

 After succeed dragging the firmware bin into removable disk, the board will reboot and the u-disk is removed.
-Try to repower on this board if its not working well after burnning firmware.
+Try to repower this board if its not working well after burnning firmware.

 ### lvgl_demo